South Carolina Botanical Garden

 Bob Campbell Geology Museum

-Adam is currently a postdoctoral fellow at the Field Museum in Chicago, Illinois, USA and a research affiliate at the North Carolina Museum of Natural Sciences.
-He was formerly a postdoctoral researcher at The National Evolutionary Synthesis Center on the campus of Duke University and has received degrees from Western Kentucky University (BS-Geology) and the University of Texas at Austin (PhD-Paleontology).
+Adam was formerly a postdoctoral fellow at the Field Museum in Chicago, Illinois, USA, a research affiliate at the North Carolina Museum of Natural Sciences, and a postdoctoral researcher at The National Evolutionary Synthesis Center on the campus of Duke University and has received degrees from Western Kentucky University (BS-Geology) and the University of Texas at Austin (PhD-Paleontology).

 Adam is a vertebrate paleontologist with broad interests in the evolution of birds with particular areas of focus including combined phylogenetic analyses (building 'family trees' of birds), divergence time estimation (dating phylogenetic trees) and avian anatomy.
 Adam has presented his research and done paleontological fieldwork in locations across the USA, South America, Europe and Asia.